 Technical Sub-Societies

 A Sub-Society may be organized to cover a specified portion of the field of interest of the Society.
 Each technical sub-society shall be governed by a Technical Committee.
-The Chairperson and Steering Committee for a technical sub-society shall be appointed by the AdCom President or appropriate Vice President with the advice and consent of the AdCom.
+The Chairperson and Steering Committee for a technical sub-society shall be appointed by the AdCom President or Vice President of Technical Activities with the advice and consent of the AdCom.
 Sub-Societies may organize sessions at a Society symposium or technical conference and may also organize separate, specialized symposia.
 Sub-Societies may organize special issues of the Transactions or a special section in an issue.
 Any service for Sub-Society members, beyond those provided all Society members, must be paid for by the Sub-Society members.
 If this takes the form of a special Sub-Society Assessment, its form and amount must be approved by the AdCom.

 Sub-Society Chairpersons

-Sub-Society Chairpersons may be either ex-officio members of the AdCom without vote or elected members of the AdCom, with vote.
+Sub-Society Chairpersons may be either ex-officio members of the AdCom without vote or elected members of the AdCom with vote.

 Publications